 - Support the development of City regulations, policies, design guidelines, and standard operating procedures to improve multi-modal transportation safety; support the Somerville Climate Forward Plan; and enhance the redevelopment of the urban environment.

 - Review and approve the design and construction of any streets, sidewalks, or bicycle facilities, constructed by a private entity prior to acceptance by the City.

 - Direct engineering surveys, including records research and field investigations, to acquire data required for design, layout and/or construction of streets and traffic management.

 - Provide engineering and technical input to City-managed or reviewed Transit Oriented Development projects as part of SomerVision (Somerville’s Comprehensive Plan) in locations including, but not limited to, those adjacent to Green Line Extension (GLX) stations.

 - Coordinate with other municipalities, state and federal agencies when joint engineering projects or state or federally funded engineering projects affect the City.

 Education and Experience: Bachelor’s degree in Civil/Environmental Engineering or Management with five to seven (5-7) years of related work experience; or any equivalent combination of education, training and experience which provides the required knowledge, skills and abilities to perform the essential functions of the job.

-- Professional Engineer’s (PE’s) License in Commonwealth of Massachusetts OR the ability to obtain PE’s License within 6 months of starting the position.
-(Must possess PE’s License within 6 months of starting the position.)
+- Professional Engineer’s (PE’s) License in Commonwealth of Massachusetts OR Professional Traffic Operations Engineer (PTOE), or the ability to obtain either within 6 months of hire.

 - Valid Class D driver’s license